sensifai/sensifai_python/README.md

 api_call = SensifaiApi(private_token , host = "host#xxx.sensifai.com")
 ```

-start a new task by giving a file/link and models. you can choose multiple models.
+start a new task by giving a file/link and models. you can choose multiple models in developer profile page when creating the application .

 + Currently our api supports the following # models :
 + tagging  for shot detection and video annotation